-- the principles of the Company's compensation policy; - the compensation policy for regulated employees within the meaning of the banking regulations; - Nomination and Corporate Governance Committee: At 31 December 2023, the Nomination and Internal Governance Committee comprised two Directors and one Independent Director: Patrick SUET, Christophe LATTUADA and Marie DOUCET (independent director).
+- the principles of SGL Group's compensation policy; - the compensation policy for regulated employees within the meaning of the banking regulations. - Nomination and Corporate Governance Committee: At 31 December 2024, the Nomination and Corporate Governance Committee comprised two Directors and one Independent Director: Patrick SUET, Christophe LATTUADA and Marie DOUCET (independent director).
 The Committee is chaired by Patrick SUET.